Aca Obradović: Red Star Belgrade

-Move to the US
+Move to the United States

-In 1966 after Obradović was expelled from his favorite club by the Communist Committee of Belgrade, he moved to the United States and formed a football/soccer club—the San Francisco Clippers—thus becoming one of the pioneers of soccer in the US.
-His sense of business came to the fore during the Prague Spring in 1968, when Soviet forces entered the Czechoslovakian capital.
-At the time, it happened that the best Czechoslovakian team Dukla Praha and the Soviet Union team were guests in the US so Obradović formed a four-team tournament with participants: Dukla, Soviet Union, San Francisco Clippers and Mexico (as a host of soon to be Olympics).
+In 1966 after Obradović was expelled from his favorite club by the Communist Committee of Belgrade, he moved to the United States and formed an association football club—the San Francisco Clippers—thus becoming one of the pioneers of association football in the United States.
+His sense of business came to the fore during the Prague Spring in 1968, when Soviet forces entered the Czechoslovak capital.
+At the time, it happened that the best Czechoslovak team Dukla Praha and the Soviet Union team were guests in the United States so Obradović formed a four-team tournament with participants: Dukla, Soviet Union, San Francisco Clippers and Mexico (as a host of soon to be Olympics).
 For that, he made a television broadcasting contract with the NBC worth two million dollars, with the condition that a Soviet and a Czechoslovak team would play in the finals.
 Unfortunately, that plan failed—just before the final match the Soviet embassy prohibited their team from playing.

-In his career, Obradović was also NK Olimpija Ljubljana and Valencia C.F. administrator.
+In his career, Obradović was also NK Olimpija Ljubljana and Valencia CF administrator.
 In 1982 he obtained an official FIFA managerial license, thus becoming the first licensed manager in Yugoslavia.

 Death

-Doctor Obradović died on 22 June 2000 in Belgrade aged 78.
+Obradović died on 23 June 2000 in Belgrade aged 78.